Degrath/Expansion-AI-mod-mission-files-and-setup-directions/README.md

 	takistanplus
 	more soon... *****

-All files were provided are from the Expansion-AI Mod, The init_eAI.c courtesy of LieutenantMaster#9023 and the "any map" compatibility by truedolphin
+All files were provided are from the Expansion-AI Mod, The init_eAI.c courtesy of LieutenantMaster and the "any map" compatibility code by truedolphin